Dinner, all wrapped up.

-Wonton soup seems like one of those beloved-by-all recipes that just can’t be as good as what you get at the restaurant.
 Something about the mysterious filling and the potentially complex dumpling folds can feel like something best left to the pros.
 But no!
-This homemade wonton soup recipe shows that you can make wonton soup at home that tastes just like the restaurant kind, only better.
+This homemade wonton soup recipe shows that you can make Chinese-style wonton soup right at home.

 According to a national survey, wonton soup ranks among the top five most popular Chinese restaurant dishes, along with egg rolls, crab Rangoon, and General Tso’s chicken.
 (Fried rice comes in at number six.)
 Suffice it to say, we love wonton soup.